- 3M #230 Drafting Tape, 1 inch width (do not substitute)

 - Test Target.
 Open and print the target on a laser printer with at least 300 dpi resolution (set options to enhanced, and/or fine, and/or dark); the objective is to get solid, uniform blackness.
 Use the Adobe Portable Document Format version of the target: (target.pdf).

 - Archival quality copy paper that meets the requirements of ANSI/NISO Z39.48 standard permanence of paper for publications and Documents in Libraries and Archives (available from NISO), and/or ASTM D3458 Standard Specification for Copies from Office Copy Machines for permanent Records (available from ASTM), should be used.
-For choices see The American Library Association's Guidelines for Preservation Photocopying of Replacement pages.
+For choices, see Guidelines for Preservation Photocopying of Replacement pages.

 - Turn on the machine.
 When it is ready, copy the test pattern onto XXV Xerox bond paper or equivalent.
 The original test pattern should be housed in a polyester sleeve for protection.
 When removing it from the sleeve, the operator should avoid touching the black areas to prevent finger printing.